DeimElias/divvy_trip_data_analysis/README.md

 doing that, we will answer the following the folowing questions:

 - Is the dataset viable to acomplish the goal?
-- Does the dataset need cleaning to ensure it’s reliability
+- Does the dataset need cleaning to ensure its reliability?

-# Setting up packages
+- What are the main differences between those groups (members and casuals) that the dataset shows us?
+- How can we explain those differents? is this information in the dataset? \# Setting up packages

-First, we will prepare the necesary libraries to make an initial exploration.
+First, we will setup all the R packages that we will use.

 ``` r
 library(tidyverse)